-- We will send parents will a grid with guidance on when during the week activities should be attempted.
+- We will share a weekly timetable with guidance on when during the week activities should be attempted.

 - We will expect and praise resilience, keeping going, rather than completion of all work set.
 We will award Dojo points accordingly.

 - We will telephone parents weekly to see how the family are coping and how the children are doing with their learning unless parents agree to less frequent calls.